AdamGagorik/ffxiahbot/doc/source/markdown/usage.md

 #### Parameters

+* You should set your mysql parameters!
 * Parameters can be set in the config.yaml file
-* You should set your mysql parameters
+* You can also override parameters on the command line
 * Please do not edit source code files to configure your apps

 ###### Example